ocaml/opam/master_changes.md

 ## Repository
   * When several checksums are specified, instead of adding in the cache only the archive by first checksum, name by best one and link others to this archive [#4696 rjbou]
   * Update opam repository man doc regarding removal of the last repository in a switch [#4435 - fixes #4381]
+  * Don't display global message when `this-switch` is given [#4899 @rjbou - fix #4889]
+  * Set the priority of user-set archive-mirrors higher than the repositories'.
+    This allows opam-repository to use the default opam.ocaml.org cache and be more resilient to changed/force-pushed or unavailable archives. [#4830 @kit-ty-kate - fixes #4411]
+  * Repository tarring "optimisation" no more needed, removed in favor of a plain directory.
+It still can be used with environment variable `OPAMREPOSITORYTARRING`.  [#5015 @kit-ty-kate @rjbou @AltGr - fix #4586]

 ## Lock
   *